Enalean/tuleap-documentation-en/languages/en/developer-guide/integration-oauth-webcomponent.rst

 --------------

-`Tuleap SideBar <https://www.npmjs.com/package/@tuleap/project-sidebar>`_ is a `WebComponent <https://www.webcomponents.org/introduction>`_ the provides everything (HTML/DOM, Javascript) needed to render the left hand SideBar of a Tuleap Project.
+`Tuleap SideBar <https://www.npmjs.com/package/@tuleap/project-sidebar>`_ is a `WebComponent <https://www.webcomponents.org/introduction>`_ that provides everything (HTML/DOM, Javascript) needed to render the left hand SideBar of a Tuleap Project.
 This WebComponent is meant to be used together with ``/api/projects/:id/3rd_party_integration_data`` Tuleap REST end point.
 The payload provides:

 - the WebComponent configuration (ie. the list of services, icons, project title, visibility, ...).